-Nonetheless, I believe that reform of the repayment provisions of Reclamation law is needed and is good policy.
+I believe that reform of the repayment provisions of Reclamation law is needed and is good policy.
 In this context, for the most part, the United States has already expended the capital costs for federal reclamation projects and facilities.
 In most cases those expenditures were made decades ago.
 Moreover, the irrigation component of these repayment obligations are interest free.
 Indeed, there has been a great deal of criticism about this so-called "subsidy."
-While I could spend pages explaining and supporting the policy decisions behind this "subsidy," the fundamental reality is that if the Reclamation Contractor is able to "pre-pay" or "early pay" its capital reimbursement obligation, this early payment should be facilitated and encouraged.
-H.R. \\\\\\ "Accelerated Revenue and Repayment Act," of course, does this.
+While I could spend pages explaining and supporting the policy decisions behind this "subsidy," the fundamental reality is that if the Reclamation Contractor is able to "pre-pay" or "early pay" its capital reimbursement obligation, this "subsidy" is eliminated.
+For any number of reasons, therefore, early payment should be facilitated and encouraged.
+H.R.
+3981 "Accelerated Revenue and Repayment, and Surface Water Storage Enhancement Act," of course, does this.